arthurkrieff/construction_site/README.md

 This repo was written as part of the eleven x X-HEC Data Science for a Data Science hackathon.
 The mission we were working on was chronsite, a real-time analysis of the productivity of a team on a building site by computer vision.
 To do it, we used object-detection algorithms.

-This project was conducted by Charles Cazals, Hilaire Perchenet, Mathieu Joubrel, Paul Lafforgue and I.

 ## 1. Install project